ESMValGroup/ESMValTool/doc/sphinx/source/user_guide2/install.rst

 ESMValTool's conda environment file can also be used as a requirements list for those cases in which a conda installation is not possible or advisable.
-From now on, we will asume that the installation is going to be done through conda.
+From now on, we will assume that the installation is going to be done through conda.

 Ideally, you should want to create a conda environment for ESMValTool, so it is